Initialization data disk (Linux)

 Among them, /dev/vdb It is the device name of the data disk.
 Please replace it according to the actual environment.

 The running result is shown in the figure below.
-If /dev/vdb1 Indicates that the new partition has been created.
+If /dev/vdb1 And Disk label type by dos, Indicates new MBR Partition creation completed.

 image.png

-Step 3: Create a file system for the partition
+Step 3: Create and mount the file system

-Create a file system on the new partition.
+No matter whether the cloud disk is partitioned or not, as long as your business needs to operate files directly, the cloud disk needs to create and mount a file system before use.
 Different file systems support different partition sizes.
 Please create file systems according to actual needs.

-1. Run the following command to install the e2fsprogs tool.
+1. Run the following command to install e2fsprogs Tools.

 sudo yum install -y e2fsprogs